xingran815/weather_model_continue_dev/README.md

 ```

 - to open the Streamlit app, in your browser, go to http://localhost:8501/
+- to visit the MLflow server, in your browser, go to http://localhost:8080/

 <!-- Use the training image built from `docker/training/Dockerfile.training`.